5 Fun Tips for a Simple Christmas Focused on Christ

 This was in 1998, so we could not Google ideas, search on Pinterest, or shop online.

-My visions of what Christmas should look like came from movies, my experiences, and those of other families.
+My visions of what Christmas should look like came from movies, my own experiences, and those of other families.
+(Imagine that!)

 We had only one child at the time and had not given much thought to how we wanted our family to celebrate the birth of Jesus.